mcdafydd/omw/README.md

 ## For running

 * The latest release of Omw
-* A recent version of Chrome
+* If you want to use the progressive web app, a recent web browser (we target Chrome for now but others may work)

 ### Getting Started

-The program has a command-line and browser interface builtin.
+The program has a command-line and HTTP-accessible API builtin.

 To use the command-line interface, run the program `omw` without any arguments to get help.

-To use the browser interface:
+To use the network API:

 1. Run `omw server` and note the URL returned
-2. Browse to the URL
+2. Visit the Omw PWA URL and install the Chrome extension **coming soon*
-3. Enter a command.
-If you need help, toggle the slider or enter the command `?`.
-A successful command should quickly execute its function and then minimize the window.
-4. The calendar is hidden by default but should automatically fetch recent events in the background.
-To display them, check the `report` checkbox, or enter the `r` command.
-5. Use the `r` and `l` commands as a keyboard-driven way to move the calendar focus. **(not yet implemented)**

-Optionally:
-**not yet released**

-1. If you want to add support for global hotkeys to Omw, install the Chrome app omw-hotkeys
-2. After setting your preferred default action key combo, press it, and the Omw browser interface should appear

 ## For developing

 * Go 1.11+
-* NodeJS v11.14.0+

 ### Building